TITLE 89: SOCIAL SERVICES

 G) a written hazard protection plan identifying potential hazards within the home and outdoor area accessible to the children in care.
 The written plan shall address the specific hazards and the adult supervision and physical means required to minimize the risks to children.
 Conditions to be addressed include, but are not limited to, traffic, construction, bodies of water accessible to the children, open stairwells, and neighborhood dogs;

-I) for applications submitted on or after September 1, 2012, proof of membership in the Gateways to Opportunity Registry by the primary caregiver and assistants in the group day care home with all educational credentials and pre-service training entered into the registry.
+I) for applications submitted on or after September 1, 2012, proof of membership in the Gateways to Opportunity Registry by the primary caregiver and assistants in the group day care home with all educational credentials and pre-service training entered into the registry; and

 2) For initial applications submitted after January 1, 2011, the applicant shall have completed, not more than one year prior to the application date, at least 15 hours of pre-service training listed in Appendix G, which shall include: